 Wide field and deep mystery: these have always been the almost mystical ingredients of Neuralink, the startup by Elon Musk who aims to connect the human brain to the computer.

-At one o'clock this night (Italian time) the last act took place in chronological order: a first Neuralink demo, the presentation of a real scenario of process and operation.
+At one o'clock this night (Italian time) the last act in chronological order took place: a first Neuralink demo, the presentation of a real process and functioning scenario.

 Elon Musk demonstrated Neuralink's technology live using pigs with surgically implanted brain monitoring devices.